|Person Describing Archive|

 |Date/Time/Length/Context info about the audio items|

 Date and some context about the reading are given.
-Time and length are only shown in the playbar, and even then, you have to go to the end of the recording to find it out.
+Time and length are only shown in the play bar, and even then, you have to go to the end of the recording to find it out.
+MP3 files must be clicked in order to access the play bar.

 |Author bios and context within literary history|